Edinburgh-Genome-Foundry/Taskpacker/README.rst

 --------------

 Taskpacker was built as a toy project to have an easily-extensible scheduling tool in Python.
-It is pretty simple and limited (the core code is ~200 lines) but comes with enough features to cover many cases:
+Only Python2 is supported right now (sorry for that, there is a complex bug with Numberjack in Python3) It is pretty simple and limited (the core code is ~200 lines) but comes with enough features to cover many cases:

 - Supports resources (typically, people or robots) and resource capacity